 Over the last five to seven years, the ecommerce industry has been at the forefront of growth and innovation and there’s no doubt that the future of ecommerce looks extremely bright.
 According to Statista, global retail ecommerce sales are expected to grow to $5.4 trillion by 2022.
+More and more people will also be using artificial intelligence tools for ecommerce to boost conversions.

 The coronavirus outbreak has also been a major contributor to sky-rocketing ecommerce growth rates.
 In 2020 alone, global ecommerce rates grew up to 25.7%, which can be the largest increase between the years 2019 to 2024.